telerik/blazor-docs/components/tabstrip/overview.md

 }
 ````

->caption Extract information for the currently selected tab from your model
+>caption Extract information for the currently selected tab from your model.
+Alter the model to affect the tab strip.

 ````CSHTML
 @result